An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 The School Administration and teachers will continue their efforts to welcome the non-custodial parent’s involvement in all parent activities.
 However, the School cannot adjudicate between parents as they are determining the level of involvement by the non-custodial parent that will be best for the child.

-Only the custodial parent will be listed in the online school directory, except in cases where the custodial parent has indicated on the enrollment agreement that the non-custodial parent should be listed.
+Only the custodial parent will be listed in the online school directory, except in cases where the parenting agreement indicates that the non-custodial parent should be listed.
 Otherwise, the non-custodial parent will not be listed.
 Generally speaking, the online directory is a listing of the students and their permanent addresses and telephone numbers.
 Grade-level parents often maintain their own email lists.
 The School cannot be responsible for that communication.

-There are days scheduled throughout the year for teachers and staff to engage in learning opportunities and to meet as colleagues.
-There is no school or an amended school schedule on these days.
+On some Conference Days, we have Early Dismissal.
 See the school calendar for specific dates.
 Camp Days may be offered during these times and days.
-Please contact the Director of Extended Programs for more information or log into your CampBrain account to register.
+Contact the Director of Extended Programs for more information or log into your CampBrain account to register.

 • + EDUCATIONAL POLICY AND SUPPORT